Get 80% off your plan for your first 3 months*

 Pulling records from online shops or POS systems

 You may be able to get detailed sales data from point-of-sale (POS) or e-commerce systems.
 For example, some software can help link transaction fees or courier costs to specific transactions which can be handy for working out the true cost of sales.
-Again, you can hook software like that into an online accounting package to pull that information together.
+You can hook software like that into an online accounting package to pull that information together.

 Entering expenses from other bank accounts